Efinix-Inc/br2-efinix/docs/generate_sapphire_soc_for_linux.md

 The default configuration of Sapphire SoC on IP Manager would not able to boot Linux.
 In this tutorial we are going to generate a custom Sapphire SoC which can boot Linux on Trion T120F324 development board.

-These steps also applicable for Ti60F225 with different pinout assignment for SPI 1.
-Please refer to table below on pinout assignment for Ti60F225.
+These steps also applicable for Ti60F225 and Ti180J484 with different pinout assignment for SPI 1.
+Please refer to table below on pinout assignment.

 ## Prerequsite

-- Efinity Software
+- Efinity Software 2023.2 or later

-- Efinity RISCV IDE
+- Efinity RISCV IDE 2023.2 or later

 ## Install Efinity Software